harttle/contest.js/README.en.md

 # contest.js

+> Original work by [@harttle](https://github.com/harttle/contest.js), ported to TypeScript by [@upupming](https://github.com/upupming/contest.js).

 [简体中文](./README.md)

 Ready for contest use!
 Data structures and algorithms in pure JavaScript with zero dependency.
 Features:

 - Ready to copy!
-Supports all LTS/* Node.js and has ZERO dependency.
+Supports all LTS/* Node.ts and has ZERO dependency.
 - Easy to change!
 Implemented in simplified code with less abstraction.
 - Available via npm!
 Can be imported as part of the WORKING code.